PFTL/website/content/blog/22_Step_by_step_qt.rst

 The view is clear that relates to the user interface and hence everything that belongs to Qt.
 It is important to note that a safe way of developing applications is by stripping all the logic from the view.
 If something is not supposed to run because the webcam is not ready, etc. then it should be the responsibility of the model and not of the view to prevent that from happening.

 The MVC pattern is very common to find in different applications, however, you have to be flexible enough as to understand what each component means, especially when you are developing an application from scratch, as is the case in this tutorial.
 When you use frameworks such as Django or Flask for web development, the framework itself pushes you to follow some specific patterns.
 For desktop and scientific applications such frameworks are not as mature yet and you have to start from scratch.

+If you want to see the code in its final version, you can check the `Github Repository for this article <https://github.com/PFTL/website/tree/master/example_code/22_Step_By_Step_Qt/AI_camera_model>`_.

 The Camera Model
 ----------------